 For training, there are two ePortal videos that demonstrate how to eFile a new case and how to eFile in an existing case:

-Retain original documents at your office unless it is a document type that must also be filed in paper form.
-The Alachua County Clerk of Court has been authorized to eliminate follow-up paper filings, so there is no need to file follow-up paper copies unless the rule of procedure governing your proceeding requires a paper original to be filed.
+Retain documents at your office unless it is a document type that must also be filed in paper form.
+There is no need to file follow-up paper copies unless the rule of procedure governing your proceeding requires a paper original to be filed.

 Payment through the Florida ePortal for statutory filing fees or costs includes an additional credit card or bank transaction fee.
 These are convenience fees established statewide to offset the use of electronic funds transfers, whether using a credit, charge or debit card, or an ACH transaction.
 The ePortal accepts MasterCard, Discover, and American Express cards at a rate of 3 percent.
 VISA is not accepted.
 The fee for an ACH transaction is a $3.00 flat fee.
 You can save your payment information in the ePortal for future use.

-Reopen fees are not automatically assessed in the ePortal, though that feature is expected to be added shortly.
-Reopen fees can be added in the additional Fees section on the General Information screen.
+Reopen fees are not automatically assessed in the ePortal.
+Reopen fees can be added in the Additional Fees section on the General Information screen.
 All motions filed will be reviewed by the clerk to determine if a reopen fee is applicable.
 If the clerk determines a reopen fee is due, the attorney will be notified.

 Number of Defendants to Enter on Portal—these are the business rules for counting parties: